A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

+We performed an online user study with 60 participants (76\% female) with naive users.
+We designed the survey on soSci\footnote{www.soscisurvey.de} and administered it through Prolific.
+Participants received a compensation of £9.00 per hour.
+All participants gave informed consent about collecting and analyzing data anonymously.
+The study was approved by Comitato Etico Regione Liguria.

-\paragraph{Questionnaires and Analysis} After viewing the videos, participants were given 7-point Likert scale questionnaires about their perceptions of the robot, its explanations, and the transparency techniques employed.
-For the robot's perception, we used items regarding its warmth and competence \citep{fiske2007universal}, likeability (adapted from \citep{spaccatini2019sexualized}), experience and agency \citep{hray2007dimensions}, and cognitive and affective trust \citep{bernotat2021fe}.
-Moreover, we asked them to rate their satisfaction with the explanations \citep{hoffman2018metrics}, and their perceived usefulness and intrusiveness \citep{conati2021toward}.
-We asked the participants to individually evaluate the various explainability mechanisms (verbal, embodied, visual/attentional, and visual/functional) to gain a complete understanding of their perception of each.
+\paragraph{Questionnaires} After viewing the videos, participants were given 7-point Likert scale questionnaires about their perceptions of the robot, and their impressions about the clarifications provided by the implemented Explainability and Transparency System.
+For the robot's perception, we used items regarding its Warmth and Competence \citep{fiske2007universal}, Likeability (adapted from \cite{spaccatini2019sexualized}), Experience and Agency \citep{hray2007dimensions}, and Cognitive and Affective Trust \citep{bernotat2021fe}.
+Moreover, we asked them to rate their Satisfaction with the Explanations \citep{hoffman2018metrics}, and their perceived Usefulness and Intrusiveness \citep{conati2021toward}.
+We asked the participants to individually evaluate the various explanation modalities (verbal, embodied, and graphical), also with open-ended questions, to gain a complete understanding of their perception of each.